CodeRhymesLife/collective.usermanual/README.rst

 Plone User Manual
 =================

-**Now with Selenium-automated screenshots!**
+**Now with Selenium-automated localizable screenshots!**

 This repository is a work in progress to create up-to-date user manual for Plone with fully automated screenshots.
-Once all screenshots have been migrated to be Selenium-generated, we refactor this to support multiple languages (with localized screenshots for free).

 .. contents:: :local: